Password Security

 Strong passwords are the first line of defense against cyberattacks.
 But it can be difficult to memorize a secure password: one that is at least 16 characters long, made up of a unique mix of lower and upper-case letters, symbols, and numbers.

-A password manager like LastPass makes it easy for people to create strong, unique passwords with a built-in password generator, plus manage and access their passwords across all their devices and all browsers.
+A password manager makes it easy for people to create strong, unique passwords.